Copyranter: Pepsi proves again culture-jacking is still the lowest form of advertising - Digiday

 Lastly, and most lamely, Brazilian beer brand Skol just premiered “Skolors” — special edition cans in a spectrum of skin colors that “toast diversity.”
 Here’s the accompanying video.
 As HighJive pointed out, a German cola brand hatched this exact same idea in February.
 And this Skolors malarkey is coming from a sexist brand that exploited and mocked women for years with their ads, like so:

 This “illusion of purpose” marketing trend won’t be slowing anytime soon.
 Even if it doesn’t sell, it’s cool, it’s “now,” and the kids dig it.
 But here’s one professional adman’s suggestion for brands going forward: How about you actually become a responsible, sustainable, equal opportunity company, and then get your PR people to push that good news out through the press?
 Then get back to selling with your advertising, with funny, dramatic, original, entertaining executions.
-Because entertainment has been, is, and will always be, wicked cool.
+Because entertainment has been, is now, and will always be, wicked cool.